 2200.1.1 All employees who are required to wear uniforms shall wear the appropriate uniform for their work area.
-If an employee is governed by the MOU, the employee should follow the rules pertaining to his or her dress code as outlined in the relevant MOU.
+If an employee is governed by the MOU, the employee should follow the rules pertaining to their dress code as outlined in the relevant MOU.
 Employees are permitted to wear the uniform only during their work hours, work time, or traveling to and from work, or while representing the District.
-An employee shall not wear his or her District uniform while off-duty.
+An employee shall not wear their District uniform while off-duty.